IN THIS ARTICLE

 Texture refers to the size of the particles that make up the soil.
 The terms sand, silt, and clay refer to relative sizes of the soil particles.

-- Sand, being the larger size of particles, feels gritty.
+- Sand, made up of larger particles, feels gritty.

-- Silt, being moderate in size, has a smooth or floury texture.
+- Silt, made up of moderately sized, has a smooth or floury texture.

-- Clay, being the smaller size of particles, feels sticky.
+- Clay, made up of smaller particles, feels sticky.

 - Clay soil is generally heavy and is compact in nature.
 Plants have a harder time developing roots in clay soil.
 Clay soil tends to retain water, but this is not always desirable.
 A clay or heavy clay soil, will greatly benefit from the addition of organic material, and it’s almost impossible to add too much.